GA Telesis, LLC: GA Telesis Engine Services with Another Big Win - Signs Major CFM56-7B Engine Maintenance Contract with Lion Air Group

-GA Telesis Engine Services ("GATES"), a global jet engine maintenance provider offering customized engine overhaul services and Lion Air have entered into a long-term engine maintenance contract.
-Lion Air, is the largest airline in Indonesia second largest low-cost airline in Southeast Asia, signed the agreement covering the airline's Boeing 737NG fleet.
+GA Telesis Engine Services ("GATES"), a global jet engine maintenance provider offering customized engine overhaul services, and Lion Air have entered into a long-term engine maintenance contract.
+Lion Air, the largest airline in Indonesia second largest low-cost airline in Southeast Asia, signed the agreement covering the airline's Boeing 737NG fleet.
 This strategic win for GATES covers maintenance, repair, and overhaul of CFM56-7B engines across Lion Air Group airlines (including Batik Malaysia Thai Lion Air).
-In addition, it includes leased engine support, LLP management, and logistics.
-The first engine maintenance event will enter a GATES maintenance slot in early October 2022.
+In addition, it includes lease engine support, LLP management, and logistics support.
+The first engine under this contract will be inducted in GATES early October 2022.

-Lion Air now has a large majority of the domestic market share post-pandemic and continues to add capacity to meet increased passenger travel.
-"Lion Air is delighted to select GATES as its engine maintenance partner at such a crucial time when we require world-class support to fuel the next phase of our growth.
-GATES impressed us with exceptional, intelligent solutions to maximize engine time-on-wing and lower maintenance costs.
-Besides, their deep understanding of our critical pain points and ability to exceed expectations stood out from the competition!" said Dennis Kirana, VP of Engineering Lion Air.
+Lion Air group had 70% domestic market share post-pandemic in Q2, 2022 and continues to add capacity to meet increased passenger travel.
+"I appreciate GATES tenacity in working together with Lion Air to reach an agreement which is beneficial to both parties and look forward to further business with GATES in the near future!" said Dennis Kirana, Asst.
+Director PT Batam Aero Technic, MRO subsidiary of the Lion Air Group.

-"To be selected by one of the region's largest low-cost carriers provides us the ability to combine world-class engine MRO services through GATES, pulling together the combined strength of GA Telesis in offering innovative, integrated solutions across the full spectrum of customer requirements," says Avinash Singh, Sr. Director Sales Business Development, GATES APAC.
-"This win also opens up business with Thai and Malaysian subsidiaries of the group, heralding a new era of growth for GATES in APAC, and we can't wait to get started!" added Avinash.
+"This win enables us to bring world class engine services to the world's fifth largest domestic aviation market through GATES EcosystemTM, pulling together combined strength of GA Telesis in offering innovative, integrated solutions," says Avinash Singh, Sr. Director Sales Business Development, GATES APAC.
+"It also opens up business with Thai and Malaysian subsidiaries of the group, heralding a new era of growth for GATES in APAC, and we can't wait to get started!" added Avinash.

 About GA Telesis